Cyber Spin: Gameplay

 Cyber Spin uses a top-down perspective and was designed in the same technique as classic arcade racing games.
-The vehicles of the two versions are completely different from each other.
+The vehicles are different in the two versions.
 There are tracks all around the world.
-Players of the game become a part of a science-fiction version of the 2015 Formula One season.
-All of the automobiles are turbocharged with advanced futuristic technology that allows for extra speed every time a "Power Boost" is used (at the cost of the vehicle's energy reserves).
+Players become a part of a science-fiction version of the 2015 Formula One season, in which all automobiles are turbocharged with future technology that gives extra speed every time a "Power Boost" is used, at the cost of the vehicle's energy reserves.
 In the Japanese version, the fastest car (Super Asurada 01) can travel up to 512 km/h.

 Choosing a car/pilot in the Free mode or GPX mode.
 This feature is only available in the Japanese title.

-The player does not automatically qualify for a race and must beat a certain time limit to advance the storyline.
-There are a free mode and a GPX mode (Japanese release only), password mode, and scenario mode (with Japanese anime-like cut scenes in the Japanese version).
-Passwords consisting of letters and numbers help the player keep their progress in the game.
-In the scenario mode, the object is to guide an up-and-coming driver to the ultimate victory.
+Players do not automatically qualify for races, and must beat a certain time limit to advance the storyline.
+There are a free mode, a GPX mode (Japanese release only), password mode, and scenario mode (with Japanese anime-like cut scenes in the Japanese version).
+Players can keep their progress in the game using passwords consisting of letters and numbers.
+In the scenario mode, the object is to guide an up-and-coming driver to victory.
 Quitting once means game over.
-There is a different order of race tracks that the player confronts when comparing the Japanese version to the North American version.
-For example, the tracks in the earlier stages of the North American version are quite simple, while the Japanese version forces the player to compete against more "complex" race layouts starting from the second level.
+The order of the race tracks is different in the Japanese and North American versions.
+For example, the tracks in the earlier stages of the North American version are quite simple, while the Japanese version includes more complex race layouts starting from the second level.